 5 Tips for Instant Migraine Relief

 Thankfully, there are many ways to effectively manage your migraine attacks.
 Your chiropractor can talk to you about how to prepare for migraines and healthily adjust your lifestyle to decrease your symptoms.
-Here are five tips for instant migraine relief:
+Here are five tips for immediate migraine relief:

 Create a Calm Environment

-Migraine symptoms can get worse if you are in a loud, bright, and crowded environment.
-If you feel a migraine coming on, one of the best things you can do for yourself is to create a calm environment.
-If possible, remove yourself from the hustle and bustle of your day and retreat to a quiet, dark place.
-You may prefer your bedroom for a calm environment where you can dim or turn off the lights and appreciate the silence.
 Because a migraine can cause you to be more sensitive to light and sound, avoiding these triggers can help.
 If you can, lie down and close your eyes or rest.
 Applying a cool compress to your forehead or back of the neck may also provide you with some quick relief.
 If your muscles are tense, then a warm bath or shower can help you relax.
 A heating pad or hot pack can also help relax tense muscles that may be aggravating your migraine symptoms.

 Get a Good Night’s Sleep

-A good night’s sleep has so many health benefits for your whole body.
-When you are not well-rested, this can actually trigger a migraine for you.
-The pain and other symptoms of a migraine may also keep you from getting a good night’s sleep.
-Migraines can make it difficult to fall asleep, or the uncomfortable symptoms may wake you up throughout the night.
-Establishing healthy sleep habits as part of your daily routine can help ward off migraines and also ease the symptoms when they do happen.
 Determine a set schedule for sleep and try to go to sleep and wake up at the same time every day, even on your days off.
 Developing a nighttime routine can also help your body prepare for getting a good night’s sleep.
 Try to participate in activities that help you relax at the end of the day, like taking a warm bath or reading a book before bed.
 Avoid distractions like watching television or checking emails in your bed, and instead, keep your room as a place for relaxing only.

 Manage Stress in Your Life

-Stress is a major trigger for migraines.
-If you have a lot of stress in your life, it can start to impact your body physically.
-When you are stressed, you tend to tense your muscles and stay on high alert.
-You may notice your shoulders are creeping up toward your chin or that you are clenching or grinding your teeth at night.
-Managing the stress in your life can go a long way to improving your quality of life, including preventing future migraines.
 While you won’t be able to avoid all types of stress in your life, there are certain stress factors in your life that you do have more control over.
 Working from a to-do list can help with time management so you are better able to visualize what needs to get done throughout the day.
 Giving yourself the space and grace to make mistakes and take a break when you need it can also relieve stress.
 Practice positive affirmations and other ways of improving your attitude and outlook on life.
 Being intentional about relaxing throughout your day also helps reduce the emotional and physical effects of stress on your body.

 Eat a Well-Balanced Diet

 A well-balanced diet is about more than just eating healthy foods.
 What types of foods you put in your body have a significant impact on your overall well-being.
-Eating foods rich in protein and vitamins provide your body with the nutrients it needs to function at its best.
+Eating foods rich in protein and vitamins provides your body with the nutrients it needs to function at its best.
 Setting a consistent schedule for when you eat meals throughout your day also helps.
 In fact, skipping meals or fasting can actually increase your risk of developing a migraine.
 In addition to the foods you eat, it is important to stay hydrated throughout your day.
-Your body needs water to function in so many different ways, and staying hydrated helps ward off other issues.
-When you do experience migraines, it can be helpful to note what foods or drinks you had around that time.
-By keeping a journal of your eating habits around a migraine attack, it can help you identify potential food triggers.
-Some people have certain foods they avoid, like chocolate or caffeine, because they trigger migraines.

 Get Regular Exercise